thunderclap-io/thunderclap-fpga-arria10/README.md

+# Thunderclap FPGA hardware platform

-This is an Arria 10 SoC FPGA design for the Arria 10 SoC development kit.
+This repository contains the FPGA design for the Thunderclap platform, as run on two Arria 10 boards:
-PCIe TLPs are available on pipes in the ARM memory space.

-The A10SoCDK is connected to PCIe via an FMC to PCIe cable in socket FMCB.
+* The Intel Arria 10 SoC Development Kit, connected to PCIe via an FMC to PCIe cable in socket FMCB.
 (This cable is a Samtec HDR-181157-01-PCIEC, special/made to order for about
 $200 in 1 off from Samtec direct)
+* The Enclustra Mercury AA1+ board in a PE1 carrier board (probably PE1-200 - still work in progress)

+Architecturally, the system consists of the hard Arm Cortex A9 CPU, with a PCI Express IP core in the FPGA logic.
+The IP core is connected to the Arm via simple polled pipes that deliver raw PCI Express packets (TLPs).
+Software reads/writes these pipes and parses the PCIe messages, and is able to generated arbitrary packets on PCIe.
+All this is software-defined, there is at present no acceleration for PCIe packet generation.

-# Memory map:
+## Memory map:

 ```
     HPS2FPGA bridge base:  0xC0000000